-In other words...
 You have the right to have a clean and safe place to live in.

 The long-term care home must be safe and everything should work properly.
-Smoke alarms must work, fire exits must be clearly marked, and stairways must be clear.
+For example, smoke alarms must work, fire exits must be clearly marked, and stairways must be clear.